Important forms for current students are listed here. Forms/information for the TAMIN Travel Award are provided below.

 (1) Applications should be concise and on the one-page form supplied by TAMIN.

 (2) Applications should be signed by the student’s PI and the Department Head/IDP Chair; Signature endorsement verifies: academic merit of the proposed activity; eligibility of the applicant (see Eligibility above).
-Save the application form PDF to your desktop, type the information into the form, and obtain all required signatures; submit a PDF containing the application form and all required application materials by the deadlines below to Coordinator@tamin.tamu.edu (if PDF version) OR hand deliver hard copies of all materials to TAMIN Office, 3148 ILSB, 3474 TAMU.
-Review of applications will generally be complete within 10 days of each deadline and notifications sent by email.
+Save the application form PDF to your desktop, type the information into the form, and obtain all required signatures; submit a PDF containing the application form and all required application materials by the deadlines below to Coordinator@tamin.tamu.edu.
+Review of applications will generally be complete within 3 weeks of each deadline and notifications sent by email.
 If funding is not sufficient to honor all requests submitted by each deadline below, funds will be awarded to eligible applicants in order of receipt of the application in the TAMIN office preceding each of the deadline dates listed below.